Please Select a Location

 Tariffs can obstruct international trade and increase prices for consumers.
 However, to make global trade smoother and more profitable, many countries have established Free Trade Agreements (FTAs) to reduce tariffs and introduce other mutually beneficial measures to support business and economic growth.

-Australia’s FTAs with various countries have lowered or removed trade and investment barriers like tariffs, creating better opportunities for local businesses to reach markets globally.
+According to Australia’s FTAs, various countries have lowered or removed trade and investment barriers like tariffs, creating better opportunities for local businesses to reach markets globally.
 These are the top 10 markets to consider if you have your eyes set on global expansion and need a competitive edge.

 According to the Australia-United States Free Trade Agreement (AUSFTA), which came into effect in January 2005, Australian exporters have a better opportunity to export their products to the economic powerhouse of the world and, as a result, reach the global market more efficiently.
-When the FTA came into effect, about 97% of non-agricultural products exported to the US turned duty-free.
+When the FTA came into effect, about 97% of non-agricultural products exported to the US turned duty-free, quoted the Department of Foreign Affairs and Trade.
 And more than half of agricultural tariff lines were reduced to zero.
 Today, about 96% of Australian exports to the US are tariff-free.

 Australia recently signed the Australia-UK Free Trade Agreement (A-UKFTA), which will help strengthen trading between both countries, especially after the economic slump of COVID-19.
 The free trade agreement between Australia and the United Kingdom promotes stronger two-way trade in products and services by cutting tariffs on over 99% of Australian exports, among other commitments.